Vapoor/Vapoor/README.md

 # About Me ?

-- 2nd year BUT Student
+- 2nd year DUT Student
 - Passionate about video games, play some of them in a competitive state ![Static Badge](https://img.shields.io/badge/Switch-red?logo=nintendoswitch)

 - Enjoy programming with C++